 The farming that we do is extremely rewarding.
 We love the work of growing amazing food, building relationships with the people who eat it, bringing beauty into people’s lives with the colorful flowers that we grow, forming an intimate connection with the land, and helping to mitigate the impact of the climate disaster.
 Doing this work is extremely demanding, however.
 More often than not, it is without glamor, and it pushes us to our limits at times.
 We think it’s worth it.
 We hope you’ll join us.

-Compensation: We provide room and board (vegetarian), plus a $1000/month stipend for full-season interns, and $500/month for partial season.
+Compensation: We provide room and board (vegetarian), plus a $1000/month stipend.
 Anything less than two months qualifies as a WWOOFer.
 Accommodations are quite comfortable and we eat well.
 Most work day lunches are shared, with a rotating cooking schedule for the main meal.